 But I kept thinking of my cherished marijuana plants and the sticky harvest to come.

 Finally, I emptied the bullets out of the chamber, and tore up the death note.

-Only those crystal-clear resin glands, those sweet terpenoid aromas, and the joy of growing marijuana kept me alive.
+Those crystal-clear resin glands, those sweet cannabis aromas, and the joy of growing marijuana had saved my life.